 1. Eye Color (I mean the REAL eye color.
 Most folks have many colors in them.)

 2. Skin Tone

 3. The “particles” that are in my actual eyeshadow.
-This concept works with that I call the “Photon Philosophy” or a play on light.
-Photons are little particles that make-up (no pun intended) light.
+This concept works with what I call the “Photon Philosophy” or a play on light.
+Photons are little particles that make up (no pun intended) light.
 Groovy.

 How To Choose Eyeshadow Color

 Step 1: Finding the color of your eyes:

 1. Get your mirror really close to your light source.
 The temperature of light is key, so be sure it’s good light.
 You want as close to “White Light” as possible.
 This is going to be important to really see your true eye color and help you choose your eyeshadow colors.

 2. Stare at your eyes really closely.
 What colors do you see?

 I’m going to use this brown eye color as an example.
 Here you see the up-close look of a brown eye iris.

 If you look in bad light or from a distance, this eye may just look like a regular ol’ brown.
 There are varying shades of brown and your eyes never lie.